 The single most important thing to understand about New York Medicaid is that the program is split into two distinct eligibility tracks, MAGI and Non-MAGI, and the rules for each are different.

-• MAGI Medicaid uses Modified Adjusted Gross Income rules and governs Affordable Care Act expansion adults, parents and caretaker relatives, children, and pregnant women.
+• MAGI Medicaid uses Modified Adjusted Gross Income rules and governs Affordable Care Act (ACA) expansion adults, parents and caretaker relatives, children, and pregnant women.
 Applications run through NY State of Health, the state's ACA marketplace.

 If you are 65+, blind, or disabled, or you need any form of long-term care, your eligibility runs under Non-MAGI rules, not MAGI.
 Everything in this guide describes the Non-MAGI side.